nealwu/Twine/README.md

-Welcome!
+Welcome to my Beautiful Twine Project™!
 To install, navigate to your folder of choice and run the following:

 ```
 git clone git@github.com:nealwu/Twine.git